processone/docs.ejabberd.im/content/admin/configuration/database-ldap.md

 # Relational Databases

 There are two schemas usable for ejabberd.
-The default lecacy schema allows to store one XMPP domain into one ejabberd database.
+The default legacy schema allows to store one XMPP domain into one ejabberd database.
 The 'new' schema allows to handle several XMPP domains in a single ejabberd database.
 Using this new schema is best when serving several XMPP domains and/or changing domains from time to